Vikas-malakar0281/CryptoWhale_Low-Latency-Ingestione/README.md

 * Provision infrastructure using Terraform.
 * Apply modern data lake and Lakehouse concepts following production-inspired practices.

+### Why Build Both?

+Building both implementations demonstrates that I understand the concepts behind distributed data engineering rather than simply knowing how to use a specific cloud service.
+It also highlights my ability to adapt the same architecture to different deployment models, from self-managed infrastructure for development and learning to managed cloud services commonly used in production environments.
+## Frequently Asked Questions

+### Why did I build this project?

+The objective of this project was to gain hands-on experience with modern data engineering technologies while demonstrating how the same streaming data pipeline can be implemented in both a self-managed environment and a cloud-native environment.

+Rather than focusing on a single technology, this project showcases the complete lifecycle of a real-time streaming pipeline—from data ingestion and processing to storage and querying.

+---

+### What problem does this project solve?

+Modern organizations continuously generate streaming data that must be processed efficiently for analytics and decision-making.

+This project demonstrates how to:

+- Ingest real-time cryptocurrency market data.
+- Process streaming events with distributed computing.
+- Store optimized analytical datasets.
+- Build a scalable data lake architecture.
+- Query processed data efficiently for analysis.

+The architecture can be adapted to many real-world streaming use cases beyond cryptocurrency.

+---

+### Why choose cryptocurrency streaming data?

+Cryptocurrency exchanges generate high-volume, real-time public market data, making them an excellent dataset for learning streaming architectures.

+It provides:

+- Continuous event streams
+- High-frequency updates
+- Semi-structured JSON data
+- Real-world streaming workloads
+- No authentication required for public market data

+This allows the project to focus on engineering challenges rather than data collection.

+---

+### Why implement the pipeline in two different environments?

+The project demonstrates two approaches commonly found in industry.

+**Local (Self-Managed)**

+- Learn how distributed systems work internally.
+- Configure and manage Kafka and Spark.
+- Understand infrastructure and networking.

+**Cloud (AWS)**

+- Learn how organizations build scalable managed pipelines.
+- Reduce operational overhead.
+- Demonstrate cloud-native data engineering practices.

+---

+### What technologies does this project demonstrate?

+This project demonstrates practical experience with:

+- Docker & Docker Compose
+- Apache Kafka
+- Apache Spark Structured Streaming
+- PySpark
+- Python
+- Amazon Kinesis
+- AWS Glue
+- Amazon S3
+- Apache Iceberg
+- Amazon Athena
+- Terraform

+---

+### What skills does this project showcase?

+The project demonstrates experience with:

+- Real-time data ingestion
+- Distributed stream processing
+- Infrastructure as Code (Terraform)
+- Data lake architecture
+- Lakehouse concepts
+- Cloud-native analytics
+- Containerization
+- Data modeling
+- Schema evolution
+- Production-inspired pipeline design

+---

+### Is this intended to be a production-ready system?

+No.

+The primary objective is educational and portfolio-driven while following production-inspired design principles.

+Where appropriate, the project incorporates concepts commonly used in production systems, such as:

+- Infrastructure as Code
+- ACID table formats
+- Schema evolution
+- Distributed processing
+- Cloud-native services
+- Modular architecture

+The goal is to demonstrate an understanding of modern data engineering practices rather than replicate a complete enterprise production platform.

+---

+### Who is this project intended for?

+This project is intended for:

+- Recruiters
+- Hiring managers
+- Data Engineers
+- Cloud Engineers
+- Students learning data engineering
+- Anyone interested in modern streaming data architectures

 ## Project Structure

 ```text